 Twitter and Instagram have become a vehicle for marketing, as well, especially if their online following is significant and contains potential clients that the brand wants to connect with.

-So, will you let your hotel business junk on your garage, and not elevating from one floor to the other?
+So, will you let your hotel business junk in your garage, and not elevate from one floor to the other?

 Advertising With Pay-Per-Click Management from AdWords

 Speaking of advertising, most online companies now employ PPC and re-marketing strategies that get their websites higher visibility when certain search terms, or keywords, are used.